optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_handle_errors_during_optimization.rst

 .. _optimization_error_handling:

 ========================================
-How to Handle Errors During Optimization
+How to handle errors during optimization
 ========================================

-Try to Avoid Errors
+Try to avoid errors
 ===================

 Often, optimizers try quite extreme parameter vectors, which then can raise errors in